schusovskoy/slack-thunder/README.md

 ## Handler Components

-The fundamental building block of Reslack is a component.
+The fundamental building block of **slack-thunder** is a component.
 A component is a function (which can be async) that takes a props object and maps it to JSX UI.

 ```tsx
 const HelloMessage: Component<{ name: string }> = async ({ name }) => {